Atul-barnwal/refokus/README.md

 Use desktop site for best experience

-warning: this is not a fully responsive websit and created to practise the animations and ui design.
+warning: this is not a fully responsive website and created to practise the animations and ui design.

 ## Authors